 InMotion Hosting is widely known as a reliable Linux web host, offering top-end packages that give users ultimate control over their websites.
 Its shared hosting is packed with features ideal for novices, including regular backups, free website migration, and a website builder.

-Technical users are very well-catered for too, with plans that include support for PostreSQL and MySQL databases, Ruby, Perl, PHP 7, Python, and SSH access.
+Technical users are very well-catered for too, with plans that include support for PostreSQL and MySQL databases, Ruby, Perl, PHP 7, Python, and SSH (secure shell protocol) access.
 But this is just the tip of the iceberg.

 For example, as well as having PrestaShop, WordPress, and Joomla pre-installation options, you also get WP-CLI, enabling you to manage numerous WordPress installations via the command line.
 And all of this comes at a very reasonable price: InMotion Hosting’s plans start at just $2.49 a month on a three-year plan.

 We were pleased to find that even its managed VPS hosting provided users with root access, enabling a good degree of low-level control.
 You have a choice of OSs, including CentOS, Debian, or Ubuntu, and if you come across any problems during the setup phase, InMotion’s Launch Assist gives you a two-hour time slot with qualified tech support to help you iron out any issues.

 SiteGround takes advanced technical support up a notch.
 If you don’t find what you’re looking for in its standard products, the company can build you a custom solution.
 Its website lists a range of the technologies it can support on its platform, including smart Linux containers, bespoke private clouds, database replication, and advanced technical knowledge of MySQL, PHP, WordPress, Drupal, Apache, Nginx, MongoDB, ElasticSearch, Redis, Memcached, Solr, and others.

-SiteGround’s VPS-style cloud hosting includes a well-defined CentOS system, PostgreSQL, MySQL 5, 5 PHP versions, Apache, Nginx, HHVM, an Exim mail server, a private DNS server setup, and Iptables firewall.
+SiteGround’s VPS-style cloud hosting includes a well-defined CentOS system, PostgreSQL, MySQL 5, 5 PHP versions, Apache, Nginx, HHVM, an Exim mail server, a private DNS (domain name server) setup, and Iptables firewall.
 Everything is pre-installed and managed for your convenience.
-These packages begin at $80 a month plus tax.
+These packages begin at $100 a month plus tax.